Adult Sunday School Electives

 Sundays from 9:45-10:45 AM

-We are excited to invite those who feel comfortable to join us in one of three locations for our regathering of Adult Sunday School at the regular time (9:45-10:45, between first and second service).
-We are pleased to have 3 teachers who have agreed to lead us.
-You are welcome to choose from the following three electives.
+We are excited to invite those who feel comfortable to join us in one of two locations for our regathering of Adult Sunday School.
+You are welcome to choose from the following electives.
 We regret that at this time we are not able to offer any specific classes for children or youth during this hour due to the challenge of social distancing.

 All of you are invited to attend these classes.
-It is not necessary to have the quarterlies for these lessons.
+It is not necessary to have the quarterlies for these lessons, all study helps will be provided.
 The sessions will contain both lecture and discussion.
 We would love to have you join us.

 2. Study on the Books of James and Matthew – taught by Phil Ritchie

 (Room 208 and 209, Joy Seekers SS Classroom)

 We will finish our study of the Book of James, chapters 4 and 5.
 In these short chapters, James addresses the issues of compromise and covetousness among Christians, the solution for strife, the dangers of pride, warnings to the rich, and the rewards of perseverance.

 Then we will begin an in-depth look at the Gospel of Matthew.
 After four hundred years of prophetic silence during which God’s people poured over the Old Testament writings for clues pointing to the coming Messiah, many may have wondered whether God had forgotten His promises and deserted them.
 Seeming silence from God can feel that way sometimes.

 Then Jesus arrived with an offer of the kingdom, based on one condition – faith.

 • Faith in a Messiah who met very few people’s expectations